 - o Fail (0-1.79)

 - Pass at the MA Level (1.80-1.99)

 - o Pass at the PhD Level (2.00-2.99)

 - o Good (3.0-3.99)

-- o Excellent (4.00-5.00)

-Grades of 3.0 or above reflect unusually good performance; grades of 4.0 or above (indicating truly distinguished performance) are quite rare.
+Grades of 3.0 or above reflect unusually good performance.
 All exams are graded by two (or, if necessary, three) faculty members.
 Students may read the examiners' comments by contacting the graduate program coordinator.

-Retaking core theory prelims and time limits: To allow for instances in which a core theory prelim is not passed at the first attempt (or for unusual situations beyond the student's control), the exams may also be administered in September.
+Retaking core theory prelims and time limits: To allow for instances in which a core theory prelim is not passed at the first attempt (or for unusual situations beyond the student's control), the exams may also be administered in August or September.
 Students may re-take each exam not more than once, that is, only two attempts are allowed for each exam.